Ralfidze/stackoverflowsearch/README.md

 # StackOverflow Search App

-The application returns list of questions regarding entered text by using StackExchange API .
+The application returns list of questions regarding entered text by using StackExchange API.

 ## Server run
 Run the command below from project folder: